mui/material-ui/docs/pages/blog/2021-q2-update.md

 ## Company

-In the first quarter, we focused on introducing a [handbook](https://material-ui.com/blog/2021-q1-update/#handbook) to share our culture and to solve the N(N-1)/2 communication channels problem that comes with a larger team.
+In the first quarter, we focused on introducing a [handbook](https://material-ui.com/blog/2021-q1-update/#handbook) to share our culture and to help solve the N(N-1)/2 communication channels problem that comes with a larger team.

 ### OKRs